ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

 Notice that selector can be used to only specify a single element, not a collection.
 The element can be either an [AMP extended  element](https://github.com/ampproject/amphtml/blob/master/spec/amp-tag-addendum.md#amp-specific-tags) or a document root.

 The element visibility trigger waits for the signal specified by the `waitFor` property in `visibilitySpec` before tracking element visibility.
 If `waitFor` is not specified, it waits for element's [`ini-load`](#initial-load-trigger) signal.
 See `waitFor` docs for more details.
+If `reportWhen` is specified, the trigger waits for that signal before sending the event.
+This is useful, for example, in sending analytics events when the page is closed.

 ##### Error trigger (In experiment)